dmjio/s3-signer/README.md

 ### FAQ
 - Why didn't you use HMAC-SHA256?
-  * It's 30% slower, and no less secure than HMAC-SHA1
+  * It's 30% slower, and no more secure than HMAC-SHA1